bbauska/W3Cx-3of5/README.md

 }
 ```

-Note that at *line 2*, we use addEventListener (that is not using the oninput property here). adddEventListener doesnot replace existing oninput definitions and keep all existing listeners unchanged.
+Note that at <i>line 2</i>, we use addEventListener (that is not using the oninput property here). adddEventListener doesnot replace existing oninput definitions and keep all existing listeners unchanged.

 <h4>Restore all input fields' content using a generic function</h4>